Sue9104/web-manual/interface/owner-project-management.md

 #### Release
 <span id='release'></span>

 A new version is published with version id by clicking "New Version".
-Moreover, all histroical versions are listed below.
+Moreover, all historical versions are listed below.

 ![](/assets/project_management.release.png)